awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.SQLT.md

    1. For **Major engine version**, choose the version of your DB instance\.

-   For more information, see [Creating an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.
+   For more information, see [Creating an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.

 1. Add the **SQLT** option to the option group\.
-For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.
+For more information about adding options, see [Adding an option to an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

 1. Apply the option group to a new or existing DB instance:
    + For a new DB instance, you apply the option group when you launch the instance\.
-For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
    + For an existing DB instance, you apply the option group by modifying the instance and attaching the new option group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

 1. \(Optional\) Verify the SQLT installation on each DB instance with the SQLT option\.

    1. Use a SQL client to connect to the DB instance as the master user\.

-      For information about connecting to an Oracle DB instance using a SQL client, see [Connecting to a DB Instance Running the Oracle Database Engine](USER_ConnectToOracleInstance.md)\.
+      For information about connecting to an Oracle DB instance using a SQL client, see [Connecting to an Oracle DB instance](USER_ConnectToOracleInstance.md)\.

    1. Run the following query: